SilviaAbal/Interpreting-human-emotional-responses-from-real-time-video-capture/README.md

     ``
 ## Advanced Usage

+Only for the ``--mode train`` option.
 The model can be retrained with the default parameters, as in the example above, or the following variables can be specified by command line:

      --num_epoch (int)                  # Number of epochs for training the network --batch size (int)                 # Batch size for the training of the network